hzeller/rpi-gpio-dma-demo/README.md

 Rasberry Pi 2 is unimpressed and outputs in the same speed as writing directly, Raspberry Pi 1 takes a performance hit and drops to 14.7Mhz:

-Raspberery Pi 1                      | Raspberry Pi 2
+Raspberry Pi 1                       | Raspberry Pi 2
 -------------------------------------|-------------------------------
 ![](img/rpi1-cpu-mem-word-masked.png)|![](img/rpi2-cpu-mem-word-masked.png)